gendl/gendl-mcp/README.md

-f# Gendl Model Context Protocol (MCP)
+# Gendl Model Context Protocol (MCP)

-A Model Context Protocol implementation for Gendl that exposes Gendl objects via HTTP endpoints, making them accessible as MCP tools for Claude.
+A Model Context Protocol implementation for Gendl that exposes Gendl functionality via HTTP endpoints, making it accessible as MCP tools for Claude.

 ## Overview

 This package allows you to:

-1. Expose Gendl objects to Claude via HTTP endpoints
+1. Expose Gendl Lisp evaluation to Claude via MCP tools
-2. Let Claude instantiate, probe, and manipulate Gendl objects
+2. Let Claude evaluate arbitrary Lisp code in your Gendl environment
 3. Rely on Gendl's built-in HTTP server to provide the MCP interface

 ## Installation